 with customers at the location;

 (III) neither customer funds nor securities are handled

 at that location;

-the public are subject to the dealer's supervision;
+and communications with the public are subject to the investment adviser's

 (VI) electronic communications (e.g., e-mail) are made

 (VII) all orders are entered through the designated

 branch office or an electronic system established by the investment

 adviser that is reviewable at the branch office;